pal-dev-labs/Introduction-to-Computer-Science-with-Python/syllabus.md

     - Introduction to arithmetics operators and expressions
     - Introduction to variables, assign statement, print statement and operations with variables
     - How to print and input data from keyboard
+2. Lesson 2
+    - Introduction Python Strings
+    - Creation and operations on strings (concatenation and repetition)
+    - Accessing characters and slicing in a string